jon11L/image_compressor/README.md

 # Image compressor

-I have originally created this python script with the help of GTP to compress some photos/images i had to send.
+I have originally created this python script with the help of chatGPT to compress some photos/images i had to send.
 As they contained confidential data, i did not want to put them through these 3rd party websites.

 ## How the Program Works: